williamsdrake/williamsdrake.github.io/postdoc work/index.md

 {% include section.html %}

-## <i class="fas fa-laptop-medical"></i> Oral barrier composition in health and disease
+## <i class="fas fa-laptop-medical"></i> Molecular architecture and deep immunophenotyping of the oral barrier
 {% capture text %}
 We employ a systems biology approach to better understand homeostasis at the oral barrier, and importantly, how homeostasis is disrupted in inflammatory disease (periodontitis).
-We are actively working to expand our understanding of processes that govern disease using a combination of next generation single cell and histology approaches.
+We are actively working to expand our understanding of processes that govern disease using a combination of next generation single cell and histology approaches, including:
+ - spatial transcriptomics
+ - spatial proteomics
+ - multi-modal single cell sequencing
 {% endcapture %}

 {%